On High-Dimensional Twin-Field Quantum Key Distribution: Motivational Example of Twin-Field in 4 Dimensions

 \section{Motivational Example of Twin-Field in 4 Dimensions}

 Before going to a general analysis of TF-QKD in higher dimensions, it offers some insights to consider a concrete example first.
-One of the possible direct generalizations of the $\mathbf{X}$-basis to 4 dimensions is the following:
+One of the possible direct generalizations of the $\mathbf{X}$-basis measurement to 4 dimensions is realized by applying the following rotation:

 We extend the state to 4 dimensions as

 and choose the sets of possible coefficient vectors as

 This results in 16 possible states that can be seen in Table~\ref{tab:my_table}.\\